-Since these verbs are specifically related to backtracking, they can be used only when the pattern is to be matched using pcre\exec(), which uses a backtracking algorithm.
-They cause an error if encountered by pcre\dfa\exec().
+Since these verbs are specifically related to backtracking, most of them can be used only when the pattern is to be matched using pcre\exec(), which uses a backtracking algorithm.
+With the exception of (\FAIL), which behaves like a failing negative assertion, they cause an error if encountered by pcre\dfa\exec().

 The new verbs make use of what was previously invalid syntax: an opening parenthesis followed by an asterisk.
-In Perl, they are generally of the form (\VERB:ARG) but PCRE does not support the use of arguments, so its general form is just (\VERB).
+In Perl, they are generally of the form (\VERB:ARG) but PCRE does not support the use of arguments, sc its general form is just (\VERB).
 Any number of these verbs may occur in a pattern.
 There are two kinds: